The Giant TCR Advanced is designed to be an all-round race bike, with good rigidity coupled to low overall weight.

 As with the Advanced Pro, you get Giant’s built in RideSense speed and cadence sensor and tubeless ready carbon Giant SLR 1 wheels.
 Tyres get an upgrade to Giant Gavia AC 0 25mm tubeless ready.

-There are four rim brake specs alongside two disc brake options.
-The TCR Advanced SL is also available as a frameset, priced at £2099.
-For the full-on Dumoulin look, it was offered as a limited edition in pink in 2017.
+There are three rim brake specs alongside one disc brake options.
+The TCR Advanced SL is also available as a frameset, priced at £1999.

 Same spec as the TCR Advanced SL 2, but with an Ultegra Di2 electronic groupset.

 TCR Advanced top dog is the SL 0 equipped with Shimano Dura-Ace Di2 electronic shifting.
-Again, you get a semi-compact chainset, here including Shimano’s new Dura-Ace power meter.
+Again, you get a semi-compact chainset, here Shimano’s Dura-Ace power meter.

 But that’s not quite the end… For 2018, Giant has introduced a disc brake version of the TCR Advanced SL.
 This comes with Ultegra Di2 electronic shifting and Ultegra hydraulic disc brakes.